natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E(FN)%20(France).md

 '''Pros:'''

 * Powerful air-to-air missiles available
-** R550 Magic 1s have high manoeuverability
+** R550 Magic 1s have high manoeuvrability
 ** R530E missiles have long range and can catch opponents by surprise
 * Landing flaps activate its variable-incidence wings, which provides a lot of lift
 * Very good sustained turn rate